hserranome/logseq-imgur-upload/readme.md

 # Imgur Upload for Logseq

 Adds `/imgur` command to Logseq which opens up a form to upload and insert the image from Imgur.
+This allows for easy sharing of files without having to upload the images elsewhere.
+Also good for saving space on your local storage.

 ![demo](./demo.gif)

 ## Installation

-For now see development below.
+This plugin is available for Logseq from the marketplace.

 ## Development